rocketacademy/marketing-website/src/pages/basics/index.md

   sidebarlabel: Admission and Tuition
   subheading: No math or coding background required, just a computer with
     internet, webcam and passion!
-  cardheading: Free Limited time only
+  cardheading: Free for a limited time only
   prevcost: $S999
   currentcost: FREE
   objectives: